dougeby/IntuneDocs/intune-user-help/existing-company-email-account-found.md

 # An existing company email account was found

-If you had access to your work email account from your mobile device *before* getting your device managed, we recommend that you:
+If you had access to your work or school emails from your mobile device *before* you got your device managed, we recommend that you:

 * Disconnect the existing work email account from your device.
 * Resync device settings from the Company Portal app.